arq5x/gemini/docs/content/tools.rst

 - Remove candidates where an affected from the same family does NOT share the same het pair.
 - Sites are automatically phased by transmission when parents are present in order to remove false positive candidates.

   a.
-If parental genotypes are unavailable, all comp_het variant pairs will automatically be given priority == 2
+If data from one or both parents are unavailable and the child's data was not phased prior to loading into GEMINI, all comp_het variant pairs will automatically be given priority == 2

   b. `--max-priority x` can be used to set the maximum allowed priority level at which candidate pairs are included in the output.